blurrycontour/zuul-gerrit/doc/source/reference/drivers/sql.rst

       several zuul deployments against the same database.
 This can be useful if you rely on external databases which you don't have under control.
       The default is to have no prefix.

+   .. attr:: default
+      :default: false

+      If there is more than one sql connection defined exactly one of them must be marked as default.
+This connection will then be used for storing build results if no other connection is marked as default in the tenant configuration.

 .. _sql_reporter: